 Anything that takes you away from the train of thought/creation.

-Inspiration for writing can come from anywhere.
+The inspiration for writing can come from anywhere.
 Whether it’s a blogging daily prompt, a movie recently watched, a trip taken or a bug hitting the windshield.
 It can come at any time in any place in every and any possible form.
 The factors above can easily affect the ability to recognize inspiration just as much as it can throw a wrench in the actual writing process.

 There are days when I actually can’t keep up with what I need to write.
 Then there are others where I take multiple pauses to imagine out the different scenario possibilities.
 Then there are the times when nothing happens.